 Conviction rates as a result of THC blood levels will be of particular interest to policy makers, some of whom are now aware that there is no scientific evidence to support the 5 ng/ml THC permissible inference level adopted by Colorado in 2013.
 Multiple laboratories have reported that the majority of test results of cannabinoid-positive drivers arrested on suspicion of DUI are below that 5 ng/ml THC level.
 This suggests that a 5 ng/ml THC “legal limit” may do more to deter prosecutions than to deter stoned driving.

 DUID Victim Voices, a Colorado-based research and education organization, led the effort to create the bill, and was assisted by a wide range of stakeholders, including law enforcement, forensic labs, prosecutors and members of the Colorado Task Force on Drunk and Impaired Driving.
+There are more and more DUID lawyers, like the Law Offices of Jonathan F. Marshall who are looking to help drivers DUI!

 The Office of Research and Statistics expects its first report, based on 2016 data, to be available by March 1, 2018.